adblockplus/libadblockplus-android/README.md

     EXPOSE_LIBABP_OBJECTS=y ./gradlew clean assembleAbi_arm

+### Building with custom user configuration

+Custom user configuration is a mechanism allowing to define certain parameters which are used in static initializers without modifying the original source code.
+In order to do it you have to copy `adblock-android/src/main/java_user_config`, set values in `org/adblockplus/libadblockplus/UserConfig.java`, which resides in the copied directory, and pass the path to your copy of `java_user_config` in `user_config_dir` gradle parameter.

+    `./gradlew assembleRelease -Puser_config_dir=/path/to/java_user_config/`

 ### Building for single ARCH

 By default adblock-android is built for both ARM and x86 and it can be filtered when